 If you look at the diagram above you can see what kind of financing is available for different stages of enterprises.
 For micro and small enterprises – the options are mostly leverage – microfinance which besides their high cost of funds also requires frequent payments (not necessarily matching the enterprises’ cash cycle) and often require investment in a savings scheme, agent banks also at the moment are more focused on deposit mobilization compared to disbursing credit.
-And here is the gap while early stage enterprises/entrepreneurs require patient or risk capital which we often term as “seed” round is “few-and-far” at the moment.
+And here is the gap while early-stage enterprises/entrepreneurs require patient or risk capital which we often term as “seed” round is “few-and-far” at the moment.
 This is where blended capital can make a difference.

-Blended capital is essentially a mix of government/non-profit grants, equity investments and loans put into a company.
+Blended capital is essentially a mix of government/non-profit grants, equity investments, and loans put into a company.
 If sequenced rightly and at the right proportion this can create sustainable growth for the entrepreneurship ecosystem.
 So how would it work exactly, here’s an idea:

-At the very next stage – once the firm has been established to a certain extent like having product-market fit, good starting team members in key positions and having a growth plan in place.
+At the very next stage – once the firm has been established to a certain extent like having a product-market fit, good starting team members in key positions, and having a growth plan in place.
 This is where – a) Impact investing, VC investing, angel investing can take place – this can often come in forms of equity or quasi-equity or even different forms of convertible instruments (you can view a list of alternative investment instruments here) and b) smaller form of debt capital to meet working capital needs to the business from micro-finance but maybe with flexible terms like moratorium periods or matching loan installments with the cash-cycle of the business so as not to burden the business.

-At the final stage – the firm has grown, has stable cash flow and now needs additional working capital and it doesn’t make sense to dilute the ownership of the company with either equity investments or even quasi-equity or convertibles which though doesn’t dilute ownership but early stage investors who use this instruments are more hands-on and has a stronger impact on the decisions and direction of the company.
+At the final stage – the firm has grown, has stable cash flow, and now needs additional working capital and it doesn’t make sense to dilute the ownership of the company with either equity investments or even quasi-equity or convertibles which though doesn’t dilute ownership but early-stage investors who use this instruments are more hands-on and has a stronger impact on the decisions and direction of the company.
 This is where banks, NBFIs (non-bank financial institutions like leasing companies) can come in with a) overdraft facilities and loan-on-demand products to help manage cash-flow of the company and b) provide term-capital for expansion (as the company now has assets they can put in collateral and has a track record).
-The first two stages of investments have kind of de-risked capital for the banks/NBFIs and has also allowed the company to grow into a client for the mainstream financial sector.
+The first two stages of investments have a kind of de-risked capital for the banks/NBFIs and have also allowed the company to grow into a client for the mainstream financial sector.